Billy Paultz: Professional basketball

 As a rookie, Paultz made his first postseason appearance in the 1971 ABA Playoffs with the New York Nets, during which he averaged 20.2 points, 15 rebounds, and 3.2 assists per game.
 On December 17, 1971, Paultz scored 27 points and set a Nets' franchise record by pulling down 33 rebounds in a 90–83 victory over the Dallas Chaparrals.
 He spent his first five seasons, all of which resulted in trips to the playoffs, with the ABA Nets (including an appearance in 1972 ABA Finals, which the Indiana Pacers won in six games), and was a key player in their 1973–74 ABA championship season.
 He was then traded to the San Antonio Spurs where he made four consecutive appearances in the playoffs from 1976 to 1979.

-Although Paultz moved with a bulky stiffness, he was a very heady player.
+Although Paultz moved with a bulky stiffness, he was a heady player who averaged 1.5 blocks/game over 15 professional seasons.

 During the middle of the 1979-1980 season, San Antonio traded Paultz to the Houston Rockets, and due to the trade, he managed to play 84 games during an 82-game NBA season.
 The next year, Paultz teamed with Moses Malone to make the 1981 NBA Finals.
 In Game 1 of the series, Paultz scored 14 points and grabbed 7 rebounds, during a 98–95 loss to the Celtics (who would win the series four games to two).
 During the 1982–83 season without Malone, and with the Rockets in last place, he was placed on waivers and picked up by the playoff-bound Spurs.
 In 1984, he was a late season pickup by the playoff bound Atlanta Hawks.
 He finished his career with the Utah Jazz in 1985.

 A four-time ABA All-Star, Paultz led the ABA in blocked shots during the 1975–76 season with an average of 3.0 blocks per game and a league-leading total of 253 blocked shots.

 About his play, Paultz stated, "I have realized that I'm not an overpowering type center.
 I don't really know what my category is.
 I have always been the type of player that can do a little bit of everything."